GeorgeWebberley/surveyApp/sprint2/journal.md

 ##### Ongoing objectives

 * Add more graphs.
 I think line graph would be a good next one to look at as it will be quite different to bar charts.
 Pie-charts I think will be quite similar to bar-charts as it is mostly categorical data and aggregations, only the presentation is different.
+* Add more statistical tests.
+* Add an export feature.
+* Improve CSS to allow for responsive web pages (particularly on the bar chart page).
+* Allow users to input survey data directly.
 * To carry out unit testing of the bar-chart, statistics page and dashboard pages.